The Hofstadter Insufficiency: Plot

 Sheldon calls Leonard on his ship in the North Sea about a major emergency situation concerning their DVDs.
 Suddenly, Leonard is taken by a kraken.
 Sheldon wakes up screaming, realizing it was just a nightmare.
 He runs to Penny's apartment, where she agrees to let him sleep in her apartment, and he takes her bed.
 Later, Penny is missing Leonard, so is not interested in the 3-D chess game that Sheldon is teaching her.
 Penny calls Leonard, who is partying on his boat and not available to talk.
 Penny is upset that Leonard is having fun while she is missing him, so Sheldon tries to comfort her.
 They agree to share one "vulnerable" secret each.
 Penny shares that she once did a topless scene in an unreleased slasher horror movie about a killer gorilla called Serial Ape-ist.
 Sheldon tells her that he saw the movie online; Howard had found it shortly after she moved in.
 Sheldon shares his secret: he does not like the new YouTube rating system.
 Penny feels duped as while her secret makes her feel vulnerable, Sheldon's secret is the opposite.
 This hurts Sheldon's feelings, as she does not see the vulnerability of his secret.
 Penny apologizes and they share a rare hug.

 Raj is heartbroken about losing his relationship with Lucy and sees her image everywhere, including in grease stains and in his chicken pot pie.
 Howard invites Raj to a work social to meet women and try to move on.
 Raj is not engaged and decides to leave, and as he is departing he runs into Janine Davis, whose husband has left her for an undergraduate student.
 Their conversation is awkward yet mostly friendly, as they open up about common themes in their respective romantic relationships.
-Raj thinks that they had a moment together, but does nothing about it.
+Raj thinks that they had a moment together, but decides not to do anything about it.

 While Amy and Bernadette are attending a conference, Amy gets excited when two men buy them drinks at the hotel bar.
 Later, after Bernadette brushes the guys off as they are spoken for, she comments to Amy that no one would blame her for accepting the invitation, since her boyfriend is "kind of Sheldon".
 Amy is offended and retaliates by saying Bernadette's husband is "extremely Howard".
 At bedtime, neither is talking to the other.
 They try to engage by talking about how great it was to be found attractive.
-Amy was drawn the short guy with the weird haircut, while Bernadette liked the tall, inexperienced one.
+Amy was drawn to the short guy with the weird haircut, while Bernadette liked the tall, inexperienced one.
 When it dawns on them that they feel attracted to traits of each other's partner, they quickly say goodnight.

 At the end of the episode, Leonard boasts to his shipmates about Penny being his girlfriend, showing them her topless scene.